Sara-Maude Dupuis

 Sara-Maude Dupuis (born 3 June 2005) is a Canadian figure skater.
-She is the 2024 CS Tallinn Trophy bronze medalist and the 2025 Canadian national silver medalist.
+She is the 2025 CS Warsaw Cup champion, the 2024 CS Tallinn Trophy bronze medalist, and the 2025 Canadian national silver medalist.

+She is also the first Canadian woman to land a triple Axel in an ISU competition.

 Personal life

 Dupuis was born on 3 June 2005 in Montreal, Québec, Canada.
 She attended École secondaire De Mortagne.

 Career

 Early years

 Dupuis began learning how to skate at age two, and began competing as a singles skater at age six.

 2021–22 season: International junior debut

 Dupuis made her international junior debut for Canada in October 2021 at 2021 JGP Austria.
 There she narrowly finished within the top ten junior women's skaters, placing tenth of the thirty-five competitors.

 She subsequently placed eleventh at the 2022 Canadian Championships.

 2022–23 season: International senior debut

 Dupuis opened the season on the ISU Junior Grand Prix circuit at 2022 JGP Czech Republic where she finished eleventh of thirty-five competitors.
 She next made her international senior debut at the 2022 CS Ice Challenge, again placing eleventh.

 Going on to compete at the 2023 Canadian Championships in January, Dupuis finished just off the podium in fourth place.
 Following this, Dupuis was assigned to the Canadian team for the 2023 Four Continents Championships along with Madeline Schizas and Justine Miclette.
 There, she was the top finishing Canadian competitor in the women's event, placing ninth with Schizas and Miclette following in quick succession.
 Dupuis then concluded her season at the 2023 World Team Trophy, finishing twelfth in the women's singles event and sixth as part of Team Canada.